What is Vectoring Technology

 Who will be affected by vectoring?

 Basically it will have effect on all VDSL2 lines, no matter the distance from the street cabinet.
-This means that every VDSL customer needs at least a Belgacom whitelisted vectoring-friendly CPE.
-When located within 400 meters of the street cabinet, a Belgacom whitelisted vectoring-compliant VDSL2 CPE will allow higher speeds.
+This means that every VDSL customer needs at least a Proximus whitelisted vectoring-friendly CPE.
+When located within 400 meters of the street cabinet, a Proximus whitelisted vectoring-compliant VDSL2 CPE will allow higher speeds.

 Why should I have vector-friendly modem if I live more than 400 meters from ROP?